-Tarlz can create tar archives with four levels of compression granularity; per file, per directory, appendable solid, and solid.
+Tarlz can create tar archives with five levels of compression granularity; per file (--no-solid), per block (--bsolid, default), per directory (--dsolid), appendable solid (--asolid), and solid (--solid).
+It can also create uncompressed tar archives.

-The diagram below shows the correspondence between tar members (formed by a header plus optional data) in the tar archive and lzip members in the resulting multimember tar.lz archive:
+The diagram below shows the correspondence between each tar member (formed by one or two headers plus optional data) in the tar archive and each lzip member in the resulting multimember tar.lz archive, when per file compression is used:

 The manual is available in the info system of the GNU Operating System.
 Use info to access the top level info page.
 Use info tarlz to access the tarlz section directly.

-An online manual for tarlz can be found here.
+An online manual for tarlz can be found at manual/tarlz_manual.html.

 The latest released version of tarlz can be found at http://download.savannah.gnu.org/releases/lzip/tarlz/.
+Tarlz requires lzlib to build.
+Lzlib is available at http://www.nongnu.org/lzip/lzlib.html.
 You may also subscribe to lzip-bug and receive an email every time a new version is released.

 For general discussion of bugs in tarlz the mailing list firstname.lastname@example.org is the most appropriate forum.
 Please send messages as plain text.
 Please do not send messages encoded as HTML nor encoded as base64 MIME nor included as multiple formats.
 Please include a descriptive subject line.
 If all of the subject are "bug in tarlz" it is impossible to differentiate them.